romankr/OddsCollector/CONTRIBUTING.md

 ### Issues

 Issues should be used to report problems with the application, request a new feature, or to discuss potential changes before a PR is created.
 If you find an Issue that addresses the problem you're having, please add your own reproduction information to the existing issue rather than creating a new one.
-Adding a [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) can also help with prioritization of the issue.
+Adding a [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) can also help with prioritization of the issue in question.

 ### Pull Requests